I Wouldn't Be Afraid Of Making The Tough Decisions, I Never Have Been.

 Another such decision that has been long in the making is what to do with Downtown Greensboro.

 In the course of my 60 years here in Greensboro I've lived through 3 failed rounds of Downtown renovation and here we are in our 4th round hinging on a downtown performing arts center which, after all these years, is suspect at best.
-Despite everything they have said and done, the millions upon millions spent we have nothing but an artificial forest in the middle of Downtown where the Steven Tanger Center for the Performing Arts is supposed to go.

 No one is making the tough calls.
 No one has in a very long time.